-- 1) All work is due on the date established by the individual teacher. - 2) It is the student's responsibility to make sure that he/she understands and completes all assignments on time. - 3) In the event of excused absence see Absentee Policy - 4) You have placed your child in what you consider to be a good school.
-We maintain that order to get credit for the course.
+- 1) All work is due on the date established by the individual teacher. - 2) It is the student's responsibility to make sure that he/she understands and completes all assignments on time.

+- 3) In the event of excused absence see Absentee Policy - 4) You have placed your child in what you consider to be a good school.
+We maintain that standard by stressing the items listed below:

+order to get credit for the course.
 Students must maintain an overall grade point average of 61% or better in Make your student (not the teacher) accountable for the grades given.
-Grades earned are the result of the student's work. not accepted.
-Work not done according to the guidelines given by the teacher will be redone or Directions must be followed on all assignments.
-All papers must have the proper heading and formats as designated by the school. ndard by stressing the items listed below:
+Grades earned are the result of the student's work.
+Work not done according to the guidelines given by the teacher will be redone or not accepted.
+Directions must be followed on all assignments.
+All papers must have the proper heading and formats as designated by the school.